 Don’t get mystified by the lingo.
 It’s all a lot simpler and easier than most traders would have you believe.

-Let’s talk about three main advantages of bitcoin futures trading.
+Let’s talk about three main things you should consider before getting into bitcoin futures trading.

-1. The main advantage of bitcoin futures trading is that you don’t actually have to own any bitcoin in order to trade BTC futures.
+1. The main consideration is that you don’t actually have to own any bitcoin in order to trade BTC futures.
 This means you don’t have to set up a wallet or actually take possession of the coin.
 Instead, you can just profit (or lose money) directly through fiat currency such as US dollars.
-This removes another obstacle to bitcoin investment and attracts more speculators into the market.
+This removes another obstacle to purchasing bitcoin and attracts more speculators into the market.

-3. A third advantage is that it can be an extremely useful tool for cautious traders who want greater protection from the natural volatility of bitcoin.
+3. A third consideration is that it can be a useful tool for cautious traders who want greater protection from the natural volatility of bitcoin.

 Where to trade bitcoin futures in the US

 Bitcoin is a cryptocurrency, so it’s part asset and part currency.
-This means there are a few different places to trade and speculate.
+This means there are a few different places to trade.

 - Cryptocurrency trading platforms.
-Invest in cryptocurrency futures by trading bitcoin against cryptocurrencies or fiat currencies.
+Buy cryptocurrency futures by trading bitcoin against cryptocurrencies or fiat currencies.

 - Foreign currency exchanges (forex).
-Invest in bitcoin futures by trading bitcoin as part of a currency pair.
+Buy bitcoin futures by trading bitcoin as part of a currency pair.

 - Options exchanges.
-Invest in bitcoin futures by anticipating the future price of BTC in US dollars.
+Buy bitcoin futures by anticipating the future price of BTC in US dollars.